What you can do to improve walking in Queensland

 Councils don’t have people assessing or patrolling streets looking for problems to solve.
 Most often the only way they know about a problem is if someone reports it.
 Some people aren’t aware that getting things fixed requires reporting problems.
 Some people don’t even notice problems; especially if they don’t walk much.
 Some smaller issues can be quickly reported using reporting tools like Snap Send Solve anywhere in Queensland.

 Decision makers, urban designers, traffic engineers, developers, planners, and architects don’t always have walking, rolling and strolling at the front of their mind when they’re preparing their plans.
 Buildings and other plans are important because they’re going to be there a long time.

-You might be the only person who has an idea to improve the neighbourhood.
-If you stand up for walking before things happen, you can ensure a better walking environment for years to come.
+You might be the only person who has an idea or concern, or has voiced the need to improve the walkability of the neighbourhood.
+If you ask for better spaces for walking, you are helping to ensure a better walking environment for everyone and for years to come.